Merkoba/Meltdown/commands.md

 ---

-### awm
+### notify

-Show a message popup if you are using AwesomeWM
+Show a notification message using notify-send